mlc-mlapis/docs/src/knowledge-base/how-to-do/how-to-prepare-adminer-application-kit.md

 :::
 <!-- markdownlint-enable DOCSMD004 -->

 The following step-by-step instructions can help you to go through the process easily.
+It's supposed that you already created your project in Zerops GUI and an empty PHP service (not connected to any repository).

 1. Open a new **Bash** / **Zsh** terminal window (coming also from the WSL2 installation).
 It will be open in `/home/<username>` on Linux or `/Users/<username>` on Mac directory by default.